gsaurabh98/outlier-detection/README.md

 this repository is used to perform outliers detection and correction in a dataframe

-    outlier.py: contains method for outlier detection and correction main.py: execute files to find outliers and fix it config.json:json contains outlier detection and correction data
+    outlier.py: contains method for outlier detection and correction main.py: execute methods to find outliers and fix it config.json:json contains outlier detection and correction data